 How It Works:

-Synchronized swimming features two types of routines: technical and free.
-The technical routine includes required elements which must be performed in a specific order while free routines may consist of any figures and strokes.
+Both events feature two types of routines: technical and free.
+As their names indicate, technical routines include required elements which must be performed in a specific order while free routines may consist of any figures and strokes.

 |Solo - Women||Carolyn Waldo||Gold||1988 Seoul|